badbruce07/badbruce07.github.io/_posts/2014-11-21-weekly-tasks.markdown

 shown to RADA and they were pleased with the appearance of the UI.
 <br/>
 I got a new task by Varun Baker to now merge the HarvestAPI demo to the actual git repository integrating it with Django-1.5.
 I created a new git branch called update_registration.
-It was done by writing in the command:
+It was done by writing the command in the terminal:
 <br/>
 {% highlight ruby %}
 git checkout -b update_registration